lgondara/qa_gen/iclr_bp_v2.md

     Figure 3: Multi-layer error mitigation pipeline combining confidence-based routing, human-in-the-loop validation, and continuous auditing.
 </div>

 To ensure long-term safety, we adopted a *clinical-trial design approach to auditing*.
 Rather than ad-hoc spot checks, we established a rigorous sampling protocol to estimate error rates with statistical significance.
-Every month, we conduct a structured audit to ensure the model hasn't silently degraded.
+Routinely, we conduct a structured audit to ensure the model hasn't silently degraded.
 Trust in AI is not built on a single high accuracy score, but on the assurance that the system knows when it doesn't know.

 > **The Lesson:** Accept that errors will happen and design your system to handle them gracefully.
 Confidence thresholds, human-in-the-loop validation, and statistically rigorous auditing are essential for reliable healthcare AI systems.